Dany N'Guessan

 A graduate of the Auxerre Academy, he left France for Scotland when he signed with Rangers in July 2005.
-He never made a first team appearance for either club, and instead made his senior debut in the English Football League on loan at Boston United.
-He joined Lincoln City in January 2007, and spent over two seasons with the Imps.
+He never made a first-team appearance for either club and instead made his senior debut in the English Football League on loan at Boston United.
+He joined Lincoln City in January 2007 and spent over two seasons with the Imps.
 He was named League Two Player of the Month in January 2009 and was listed on the PFA Team of the Year for 2008–09.
-He moved on to Leicester City in June 2009, but fell out of first team contention at the club and instead spent time on loan at Scunthorpe United, Southampton and Millwall.
-He joined Millwall on a free transfer in August 2011, though again never established himself as a first team regular and instead he joined Charlton Athletic on loan.
+He moved on to Leicester City in June 2009.
+However, he fell out of first-team contention at the club and instead spent time on loan at Scunthorpe United, Southampton and Millwall.
+He joined Millwall on a free transfer in August 2011, though again never established himself as a first-team regular, and instead, he joined Charlton Athletic on loan.
 He spent the 2013–14 campaign with Swindon Town.
-He signed with Port Vale in October 2014, and then moved to Greek side AEL three months later.
-He returned to England with Doncaster Rovers in July 2015, before joining Norwegian side IK Start for a brief spell in April 2017.
+He signed with Port Vale in October 2014 and then moved to the Greek side AEL three months later.
+He returned to England with Doncaster Rovers in July 2015 before joining the Norwegian side IK Start for a brief spell in April 2017.

 Career

 Auxerre to Rangers

 N'Guessan was born in France with Ivorian heritage.
-He began his career at Auxerre, spending "several years" at the club at youth level without making a first team debut.
+He began his career at Auxerre, spending "several years" at the club at youth level without making a first-team debut.

 He signed a two-year contract with Scottish Premier League side Rangers in July 2005.
-Manager Alex McLeish stated that he would not rush the player into the first team squad.
+Manager Alex McLeish stated that he would not rush the player into the first-team squad.
 He spent the first half of the 2006–07 season on loan at English League Two club Boston United.
-He made his first team debut on 19 August, playing 87 minutes of a 5–0 defeat to Shrewsbury Town at Gay Meadow.
+He made his first-team debut on 19 August, playing 87 minutes of a 5–0 defeat to Shrewsbury Town at Gay Meadow.
 He scored his first goal in senior football on 1 September, converting a late consolation goal from close range in a 2–1 defeat to Hartlepool United.
 In total he scored five goals in 26 appearances for Steve Evans's Pilgrims, who were relegated out of the Football League at the end of the 2006–07 season.
-Despite making a few appearances on the bench, N'Guessan never made a first team appearance for Rangers.
+Despite making a few appearances on the bench, N'Guessan never made a first-team appearance for Rangers.